CUR-53/infoscreen/README.md

 # infoscreen

-### infoscreen for a school project, made for a fictional company
+### infoscreen for school project, made for a fictional company

 [Github Pages Link To Site](https://cur-53.github.io/infoscreen/)